Brisbane International: History

 Following the 2019 edition, the tournament was no longer recognised as an ATP event, due to the creation of the ATP Cup (played at the same venue).
 The tournament continued as WTA-sanctioned event for female tennis players.

-Following the Covid-19 pandemic which saw the WTA Premier Event move to Adelaide for the 2021 and 2022 season, along with the departure of the ATP Cup to Melbourne in 2021 and Sydney in 2022, there is growing speculation that neither event will return in 2023.
-It's likely that both will be replaced by the ATP and WTA 250 events that were held as part of the Melbourne Summer set in 2022.
+As a result of the Covid-19 pandemic, the Brisbane International did not proceed, with the WTA Premier Event moved to Adelaide for the 2021, 2022 and 2023 seasons.

+The Brisbane International returned in 2024, expanding to 48 players in WTA singles draw, 32 players in the ATP singles draw, and 24 pairs in both men's and women's doubles.

 Past finals

-In the men's singles Andy Murray (2012–13) holds the record for most titles with two and Murray concurrently holds the record for most consecutive titles.
-In the women's singles, Karolína Plíšková (2017,2019–20) owns the record for most titles with three.
+In the men's singles Andy Murray and Grigor Dimitrov tie for the record with 2 titles each.
+In the women's singles, Karolína Plíšková (2017, 2019–20) owns the record for most titles with three.